jdbohrman-tech/alt-veilid/dev-setup/dev-network-setup.md

 This document outlines the process of using the steps found in [INSTALL.md](../INSTALL.md) and [BOOTSTRAP-SETUP.md](../BOOTSTRAP-SETUP.md) with some modifications which results in a reasonably isolated and independent network of Veilid development nodes which do not communicate with nodes on the actual Veilid network.

 The minimum topology of a dev network is 1 bootstrap server and 4 nodes, all with public IP addresses with port 5150/TCP open.
+It is preferable to open port 5150/UDP as well.
 This allows enabling public address detection and private routing.
 The minimum specifications are 1 vCPU, 1GB RAM, and 25 GB storage.

 ## Quick Start